Rondo for Cello and Orchestra (Dvořák): Structure

 The Rondo contains three themes, presented in the regular rondo form ABACABA.
 The Rondo's G minor key helps the main theme create a somewhat melancholy atmosphere, though it is nevertheless spirited and dance-like, like much of Dvořák's chamber music.

-The first section is followed by a brief passage wherein the cello carries a more lyrical and upbeat passage.
+The first section is followed by a brief passage wherein the cello carries a more lyrical and upbeat melody.

 Soon, however, the mood changes, becoming more uneasy until the final, virtuosic section.
 In the third section the cello soars exuberantly into its high registers.

 Afterwards, the return of the lyrical section sees a final statement of the first theme, this time tinged with gloom, and the piece draws to a quiet and peaceful close.